Taos Ski Valley, New Mexico

 Taos Ski Valley is a village and alpine ski resort in the southwestern United States, located in Taos County, New Mexico.
 The population was 69 at the 2010 census.
 Until March 19, 2008, it was one of four ski resorts in America to prohibit snowboarding.
 The Kachina lift, constructed in 2014, serves one of the highest elevations of any triple chair in North America, to a peak of 12481 ft above sea level.

-The village was originally settled by a group of miners in the 1800s, but in 1955, Ernie and Rhoda Blake founded the area as a ski mountain.
-The village was incorporated in 1996.